ryantd42/NY-Legislative-Git/2023/A9645A-2023/bill.md

   § 607-M. CERTAIN IMPAIRMENT OF  HEALTH;  PRESUMPTION.
-NOTWITHSTANDING ANY  PROVISION  OF  THIS  CHAPTER  OR  ANY GENERAL OR SPECIAL LAW TO THE CONTRARY, ANY CONDITION OF IMPAIRMENT OF HEALTH CAUSED  BY  DISEASES  OF THE  HEART,  RESULTING IN THE DISABILITY OR DEATH TO A MEMBER WHO SERVES AS AN AMBULANCE MEDICAL TECHNICIAN, AMBULANCE MEDICAL COORDINATOR, AMBU-
+NOTWITHSTANDING ANY  PROVISION  OF  THIS  CHAPTER  OR  ANY GENERAL OR SPECIAL LAW TO THE CONTRARY, ANY CONDITION OF IMPAIRMENT OF HEALTH CAUSED  BY  DISEASES  OF

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD14101-02-4
+  LBD14101-04-4
- A. 9645  2
+ A. 9645--A  2

- LANCE MEDICAL TECHNICIAN/SUPERVISOR OR A MEMBER WHO  PERFORMS  AMBULANCE MEDICAL  TECHNICIAN  RELATED  SERVICES,  OR A POLICE MEDIC, POLICE MEDIC COORDINATOR, POLICE MEDIC SUPERVISOR, BUREAU DIRECTOR  POLICE  EMERGENCY
+ THE  HEART,  RESULTING IN THE DISABILITY OR DEATH TO A MEMBER WHO SERVES AS AN AMBULANCE MEDICAL TECHNICIAN, AMBULANCE MEDICAL COORDINATOR, AMBU- LANCE MEDICAL TECHNICIAN/SUPERVISOR OR A MEMBER WHO  PERFORMS  AMBULANCE MEDICAL  TECHNICIAN  RELATED  SERVICES,  OR A POLICE MEDIC, POLICE MEDIC COORDINATOR, POLICE MEDIC SUPERVISOR, BUREAU DIRECTOR  POLICE  EMERGENCY